zsmoore/JSONCustomLintrExampleImplementation/README.md

 src/
     java.main/
         linting/
-            rules/
+            linting.rules/
                ArraySizeRule.java
                DisallowedStringRule.java
                JSONObjectKeyRule.java
-            Register.java
+            linting.Register.java
-            Runner.java
+            linting.Runner.java
 ```
-In our rules folder we have a static method which will generate our `LintRule` to be used in the `Register.java` file.
+In our linting.rules folder we have a static method which will generate our `LintRule` to be used in the `linting.Register.java` file.

 # Implementation Explanation